DMC Global Inc. (BOOM) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-6, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to DMC Global Inc. ("DMC" or the "Company") (NASDAQ: BOOM) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+13, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against DMC Global Inc. ("DMC" or the "Company") (NASDAQ: BOOM).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DMC GLOBAL INC. (BOOM), CLICK HERE BEFORE FEBRUARY 4, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN DMC GLOBAL INC. (BOOM), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 4, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?